ethereum-optimism/community-hub/src/docs/developers/l2/differences.md

 # {{ $frontmatter.title }}

-It's important to note that there are various minor discrepancies between the behavior of Optimistic Ethereum and Ethereum.
+It's important to note that there are various minor discrepancies between the behavior of Optimism and Ethereum.
-You should be aware of these descrepancies when building apps on top of Optimistic Ethereum.
+You should be aware of these descrepancies when building apps on top of Optimism.

 ## Opcode Differences